 Parody is a form of satire, but it’s much more specific as to what it’s making fun of.

 For instance, one of TV’s funniest moments was on the Carol Burnett Show.
-It was a parody of the movie Gone with the Wind. when Scarlett O’Hara had lost everything, but she still wanted to impress Rhett Butler.
-So she made herself a dress made from the curtain’s material.
+It was a parody of the movie Gone with the Wind after Scarlett O’Hara had lost everything, but she still wanted to impress Rhett Butler.
+She fashioned a dress for herself made from the curtain material.